tintin554/multilayerpy/README.md

 There should be no test failures.
 Alternatively, the `testing.py` code could be run from an interactive Spyder session.

+### Anaconda Python distribution (Spyder and Jupyter Notebook)

+The tutorials for this package are written in Jupyter notebooks and the code was developed using Spyder.
+Both of these programs are available in the [Anaconda Python distribution](https://www.anaconda.com/products/distribution).
+It is recommended that the user uses this Python distribution to run MultilayerPy.

 ### Dependencies
 This package requires the standard Anaconda python distribution (developed on Python version `3.8.8`) and the following packages (and versions) are used for development:
 - SciPy (1.7.3)